About The Palindromist Magazine

-The Palindromist magazine has been published since 1996 by Mark Saltveit.
-Major contributors include Jon Agee, John Connett, Martin Clear, Dave Morice, Doug Fink and Ove Michaelsen.
+The Palindromist magazine has been published since 1996.
+Major contributors include Jon Agee, Mark Salatveit, John Connett, Martin Clear, Dave Morice, Doug Fink and Ove Michaelsen.
 The very talented Rick Hawkins of Alchemy Design in Seattle has provided pro bono art design since issue 2 (but don't blame him for this website).
 We have a lot of web content but the magazine itself is an old-fashioned, printed paper product.
 You can order back copies at $5 each ($7 outside North America) from

 PO Box 10674